aldia-ercule/timescale-docs/tutorials/OLD_grafana/grafana-timescalecloud.md

 [Grafana documentation][grafana-install].

-Alternatively, to connect your Grafana service on Managed Service for TimescaleDB with your Timescale service, create a Grafana service on Managed Service for TimescaleDB.
+Alternatively, to connect your Grafana service on Managed Service for TimescaleDB with your Timescale service, create a Grafana service on [Managed Service for TimescaleDB][managed-service].
 You can try it for free for 30 days.

 This section shows you how to connect Timescale as a data source in [Grafana][grafana-homepage].